openhab/openhab-docs/_addons_bindings/airquality/readme.md

 ## Discovery

 Local Air Quality can be autodiscovered based on system location.
-You'll have complete default configuration with your apiKey.
+You will have complete default configuration with your apiKey.

 ## Binding Configuration